360 Dr. Martin L. King Blvd.

 Fulbright Fellow, University of the West Indies, Jamaica.
 Coursework and research in Comparative Caribbean Women's Writing.
 1992-1993

-B.A. – Swarthmore College, Swarthmore, PA, Phi Beta Kapa, High Honors
+B.A. in English and Religion from Swarthmore College, Swarthmore, PA, with High Honors

 Translating Empire: José Martí, Migrant Latino Subjects and American Modernities (Durham: Duke University Press, 2008).